kristinbranson/notes/LLMCheatSheet.md

 $$= (4+2F)H^2 + (3A + F + 5)H$$

 ### Decoder blocks
-A decoder block consists of the following stacked layers:
+A decoder block inputs a target sequence and a memory sequence, possibly from an encoder block.
+It consists of the following stacked layers:
+* Multi-head self-attention layer on the target

 See [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) for a good visualization, [The Annotated Tranformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html) for sample code.